 If the project

-involves crossing a stream or wetlands, the scout must also get the approval of
+involves crossing a stream or wetlands, the scout may also need the approval of

-the Shelton Inland Wetlands Commission.
+the Shelton Inland Wetlands Department.
 In order to obtain their approval, the

-scout must first meet with John Cook, the Inland Wetlands Officer, and fill in
+scout must first meet with the Inland Wetlands Officer, and fill in an application form.

 The Trails Committee